eddietaylor/securities-analysis/README.md

 Once you have installed Anaconda, run:

-    conda env create -f environment.yml
+    conda env create -f trade_env.yml

 to install all the dependencies into an isolated environment.

+Then register the environment with Jupyter:

+    python -m ipykernel install --user --name=trade_env

 Activate the environment by running:

-    conda activate securities-analysis
+    conda activate trade_env

+Directly install new packages into the environment using pip.
+Then update the yaml with:

+    conda env export --name trade_env --file updated_trade_env.yml

-Update the environment with a new package by adding it in the YAML file and while in the same directory as environment.yml, activate the environment, and run:
+OR you can Update the environment with a new package by adding it in the YAML file and while in the same directory as environment.yml, activate the environment, and run:

     conda env update -f environment.yml

+This option is not recommended because you have to reinstall everything.

 # **JupyterLab Cloud Server Setup**
 <details>